wireapp/wire-docs/src/how-to/administrate/postgresql-cluster.md

 ## What You're Building

-You're setting up a three-node PostgreSQL cluster where one node acts as the primary (handling all writes) and two nodes act as replicas (ready to take over if the primary fails).
-The system includes automatic failover capabilities through [repmgr](https://www.repmgr.org/docs/current/index.html) and split-brain protection to prevent data corruption during network partitions.
+A three-node PostgreSQL cluster with one primary node (handling writes) and two replicas (ready to take over on failure).
+The system includes automatic failover via [repmgr](https://www.repmgr.org/docs/current/index.html) and split-brain protection to prevent data corruption during network partitions.

 ## Prerequisites

-Before you begin, ensure you have three Ubuntu servers with static IP addresses and SSH access configured.
+Three Ubuntu servers with static IP addresses and SSH access configured.

 ## Step 1: Define Your Inventory

-Create or edit your inventory file at `ansible/inventory/offline/hosts.ini`.
-This file tells Ansible about your three PostgreSQL servers and how they should be configured.
+Create or edit your inventory file at `ansible/inventory/offline/hosts.ini` to define your PostgreSQL servers and their configuration.

 ```ini
 [all]